+To receive the SOMAH incentive, all SOMAH program requirements must be met and a complete Incentive Claim Form package must be submitted prior to the Reservation expiration date.
+Applicants are advised to keep a copy of the Incentive Claim Form package along with all required documentation for their records.
 The SOMAH PA processes completed Incentive Claim Packages on a first-come, first-served basis.
 The SOMAH PA will not issue SOMAH incentive payments until review and approval of the Incentive Claim documentation and field inspection results are complete.

-Upon final approval of the Incentive Claim Package and a completed field inspection, the SOMAH PA will issue the incentive payment approximately 45 days from the Pending Payment status change.
-Payment will be made to the designated Payee, which may be the Host Customer or a third party, as indicated on the Incentive Claim Form, or Progress Payment Release Form if applicable, and will be mailed to the address or issued via electronic payment to the recipient provided.
-In cases where the Contractor is the designated Payee but the license is expired or suspended, see Section 2.1.4.1, Suspended Solar Contractor License for the payee designation process.
+Upon final approval of the Incentive Claim Package and a completed field inspection, the SOMAH PA will issue the incentive payment in approximately 30 days.
+Payment will be made to the Host Customer or a third party as indicated on the Incentive Claim Form and will be mailed to the address provided.
+In cases where the Contractor is the designated payee but the license is expired or suspended, see Section 2.1.4.1, Suspended Solar Contractor License for the payee designation process.

-4.7 System Changes Affecting Incentive Amount
+4.5 System Changes Affecting Incentive Amount

-The SOMAH PA will expect a system to be installed as described in Energy Efficiency Compliance Milestone Approval Notice, as the incentivized system size will be capped at the amount listed in this step.
+The SOMAH PA will expect a system to be installed as described in Energy Efficiency Compliance Milestone Approval Notice, as the system size will be capped at the amount listed in this step.
 However, it is recognized that changes may occur during installation and that changes may be necessary in some circumstances.

-If the installed system is smaller in output than specified in the Energy Efficiency Compliance Milestone or Proof of Project Milestone, the incentive amount will be based on the installed system size.
-If the installed system is larger than the system cap that was originally specified in the Energy Efficiency Compliance Milestone due to the inclusion of load additions not originally included at that milestone, and additional load justification is submitted and approved by the SOMAH PA, the incentive may be recalculated based upon the installed system size, pending available funds.
-If funding is available, the incremental addition to the system will be incentivized at the same incentive level based on Reservation Request.
-This additional load justification documentation must be provided during the milestone that it is being claimed for an increased system size and is subject to SOMAH PA review and verification.
+If the installed system is smaller in output than specified in the Reservation Request Package, Energy Efficiency Compliance Milestone or Proof of Project Milestone, the incentive amount will be based on the installed system size.
+If the installed system is larger than the system cap that was originally specified in the Energy Efficiency Compliance Milestone the incentive will be recalculated based upon the installed system size, with the incremental addition to the system receiving the current incentive level.